-Our day trip to Mdina, Malta was a highlight of our time there.
-A tiny walled city and former capital, Mdina is often known as ‘the silent city’.
+Our day trip to Mdina, Malta was a highlight of our time there (which, if you’ve read my other posts, you’ll know I had mixed feelings on).
+Mdina is a tiny walled city and former capital, often known as ‘the silent city’.
 It really lives up to this name if you return to it at night when it’s eerily quiet and the streetlamps are your only company in the deserted streets.

 Outside the city walls

 If you like being assaulted by gale-force wind, there’s a good view of the countryside from the hilltop to the left before you go into the city.

 You can also walk round what was the city’s moat but is now a little strip of garden.